Stacey D'Erasmo

 Instead of easy answers or a road map, The Long Run offers one practitioner's conversations, anecdotes, confidences, and observations about sustaining a creative life.
 Along the way, it radically redefines artistic success—shifting the focus from novelty, output, and external recognition toward freedom, fluidity, resistance, community, resilience, and longevity.

-Advance praise for The Long Run
+Praise for The Long Run

 "A rich meditation on the artist's life and work over time...a lyrical exploration of life and art.
 D'Erasmo's essays invite readers to be part of that company, to find themselves in her pages, and, in turn, to invite other artists into the conversation.
 Though each essay stems from an artist the author interviewed, D'Erasmo's associative genius takes her into new and surprising territory.
 In musical sentences...
 D'Erasmo explores not just what it means to have a long career in the arts, but what it means to be an artist, to be queer, and to be a citizen of the Earth, making this book a unique contribution to the canon of work about the life of an artist.
 Artists of all kinds will find inspiration and good company within these thoughtful essays."
 Kirkus (Starred)